-Barbell curls add new dynamic to basic weight training exercises - strengthening both the upper and lower arms including the shoulders, even the lower back and adominals' come into play to stabilize the trunk as you lift.
+Barbell curls add a new dynamic to basic weight training exercises - strengthening both the upper and lower arms including the shoulders, even the lower back and abdominals' come into play to stabilize the trunk as you lift.

 Triceps Extensions or Skull Crushers:

 Extensions are a simple exercise that ultimately develops strength and muscle shape in the entire triceps area.